kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.21-to-2.22/_index.en.md

 container runtime in KKP 2.22 is therefore containerd.
 As such, the upgrade will fail if `kubermatic-installer` detects any user clusters with Docker as container runtime.

-It is necessary to migrate existing clusters to containerd before proceeding.
+It is necessary to migrate **existing clusters and cluster templates** to containerd before proceeding.
 This can be done either via the Kubermatic Dashboard or with `kubectl`.
-On the Dashboard, just edit the cluster, change the _Container Runtime_ field to `containerd` and save your changes.
+On the Dashboard, just edit the cluster or cluster template, change the _Container Runtime_ field to `containerd` and save your changes.

 ![Change Container Runtime](/img/kubermatic/main/installation/upgrade_container_runtime.png?classes=shadow,border&height=200 "Change Container Runtime")